 Glen Dowell teaches the electives The Global Enterprise, Strategic Change and Renewal, and Sustainable Global Enterprise, as well as the core course, Critical and and Strategic Thinking.
 These classes deal with giving students the tools to lead organizations in an increasingly complex global business arena.
 He researches Corporate Sustainability and focuses on factors that separate environmental leaders and laggards.

-Michelle Duguid teaches Women and Leadership and the core course, Principled Leadership.
+Michelle Duguid teaches Women and Leadership and the core course, Challenges in Leadership.
 Her research examines the effect of social status, power, and inter- and intra-group relations on perceptions and interactions.
 She also does research which examines individual and group processes that influence creativity and the quality of decision-making.

 Allan Filipowicz teaches Negotiations, and the core courses, Leading Teams and Critical and Strategic Thinking.
 His research examines how emotions drive or impede leadership effectiveness, at both the intrapersonal (emotions and risky decision making) and interpersonal (humor in negotiations, emotional transitions in negotiations) levels.